Harbor in Sydney, AustraliaPhoto by Dan Freeman on Unsplash

 BY THE NUMBERS

 We noted the Safest Places ratings from Berkshire Hathaway Travel Protection.
-Breaking them down a bit more, the country gets the highest safety marks from LGBTQ+ and mature travelers, with Gen Z travelers slightly less likely to see the country as safe.
+Breaking them down a bit more, the country gets the highest safety marks from parents, with LGBTQIA+ travelers leaving the country off its list altogether

 Other independent ratings confirm BHTP’s assessment.

-The State Department gives Australia its best level-1 rating (“exercise normal precautions”), while Numbeo lists Australia as the 67th-safest country in the world out of 142.
+The State Department gives Australia its best level-1 rating (“exercise normal precautions”), while Numbeo lists Australia as the 66th-safest country in the world out of 142.

-Finally, city safety scores from GeoSure range from 76 (out of 100) for Perth and Melbourne to 80 for Canberra.
+Finally, city safety scores from GeoSure range from 81 for Adelaide to 97 for Canberra.
 These are high scores no matter where in the world you happen to be.

 Those are a lot of numbers that lead to one inescapable conclusion: Australia is a really safe destination for travelers.